Rewind to the Great Recession of 2008. Galleries closed. Art dealers moved on. Curators chased other professions.

 Crista was building The Working Artist, a new online course for artists.
 After hearing about Karen’s situation, she persuaded her to try the class.

-Karen was beside herself: “I was hesitant.
+Karen was distraught: “I was hesitant.
 I didn’t know what to expect.
 I had lost all faith that I could even draw or paint.
 I felt unworthy to take Crista’s course.”

 Karen’s reaction to Crista’s curriculum was tenuous.
 She wondered if she was just too old or too exhausted to start all over?